How Much Can I Borrow From My Life Insurance Policy? A Guide

 How Borrowing from Your Life Insurance Works

-When you borrow from your life insurance policy, you’re essentially taking an advance on the life insurance cash value that has built up over time.
+When you borrow from whole life insurance, you’re essentially taking an advance on the life insurance cash value that has built up over time.
 The loan does not require you to repay it immediately, but interest will accrue on the borrowed amount.
 If the loan is not repaid, it will reduce the death benefit paid to your beneficiaries.
 It’s important to understand that the amount you can borrow is usually a percentage of the total cash value, and borrowing can affect the long-term growth of your policy.

 Which Types of Life Insurance Policies Allow Borrowing?